lauralaurenti/DNN-earthquake-prediction-forecasting/README.md

 ## Code information

 Prediction (section 4.1 of the paper):
-- The notebook generic_prediction.ipynb uses .csv files that are in the same directory  “prediction”, they are preprocessed  according to Hulbert [REF] procedure.
+- The notebook generic_prediction.ipynb uses .csv files that are in the same directory  “prediction”, they are preprocessed  according to Hulbert [Rouet-Leduc, B., Hulbert, C., Lubbers, N., Barros, K., Humphreys, C.J., Johnson, P.A., 2017.
+Machine learning predicts laboratory earthquakes.
+Geophysical Research Letters 44, 9276–9282. doi:https://doi.org/10.1002/2017GL074677] procedure.
 The code allows the user to choose the experiment of interest and the target.
 It is also possible to choose 2 targets at the same time.

 Forecasting (section 4.2  of the paper):
 - transformer folder comes directly  from https://github.com/FGiuliari/Trajectory-Transformer/tree/master/transformer [Giuliari, F., Hasan, I., Cristani, M., Galasso, F., 2020.
 Transformer networks for trajectory forecasting. arXiv:2003.08111]